maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 * In simplexes, -s- occurs only in M and N except for a few cases; in F, -s- occurs only with morphological complexity (23)
 * In simplexes, -s- occurs mostly after plosives, much rarer after nasals and liquids, and never after a full vocal (24)
 * Many simplexes with an -s- are high frequent tokens (25)

-## 8	_Libben et al. 2009_.
-Interfixation in German compounds: What factors govern acceptability judgements?. _Rivista di Linguistica_

-* A feminine noun ending in schwa will almost always take an -n- (151) with a very few exceptions (157)

 ## 9	_Neef & Borgwaldt 2012_.
 Fugenelemente in neugebildeten Nominalkomposita. _Das Deutsche als kompositionsfreudige Sprache_